wsaqaf/mecodify/install.md

 $ mysql --version
 ```

-3- **Apache 2.0 or higher:** Since Mecodify requires to run as a web service, your server needs to have Apache.
-You can check your Apache version by running the following:
+3- **Web server: recommended Apache 2.0 or higher :** Since Mecodify assumes your server has a web service, your server needs to have a service running.
+If you use Apache, you can confirm your version by running the following:
 ```sh
 $ httpd -v
 ```

 # Installation steps

 ### 1- Download the latest release:
 You should ensure that you have the latest version of Mecodify by checking the latest release on GitHub at [https://github.com/wsaqaf/mecodify/releases/](https://github.com/wsaqaf/mecodify/releases/).
 You can click on "Source code (zip)" and upon downloading it to the folder where you wish to have it installed on your server, you can decompress it.

 ### 2- Configure Mecodify:
 In the main folder, you will find the file named `configurations_empty.php`.
 With any text editor, go into the file and add the missing values for each of the following variables:

 #### Performance-related
 You may want to adjust the following variables
 ```sh
 $allow_new_cases=1;
 $max_tweets_per_case=500000;